meilisearch/documentation/guides/advanced_guides/README.md

 # Advanced guides

-In the advanced guides you will find how to tune your search API and customize it:
+The advanced guides cover how to tune your search API and customize it:

 - [How to install MeiliSearch](installation.md)
 - [Search parameters](search_parameters.md)
 - [Keys](keys.md)